AP Interview: Evo Morales wants UN mediation in Bolivia

 In the wake of Morales’ resignation, it was unclear whether Bolivian election officials would have to formally bar him from running in a new election.

-Añez, a Senate deputy leader who claimed the interim presidency, was moving to establish authority in the turbulent country.
-She announced that Morales could not participate in elections again but his Movement Toward Socialism party could.
+Añez, who claimed the interim presidency, was moving to establish authority in the turbulent country.
+She announced that Morales could not participate in elections again but his MAS party could.

 Morales upended politics in this nation long ruled by light-skinned descendants of Europeans by reversing deep-rooted inequality.
 The economy benefited from a boom in prices of commodities and he ushered through a new constitution that created a new Congress with seats reserved for Bolivia's smaller indigenous groups while also allowing self-rule for all indigenous communities.